microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 ```

-This command gets information for the group that has the specified ID.
+In this example, we provide the  ID to retrieve a specific group.

 ### Example 3: Get top five groups

-This example demonstrates how to retrieve top five groups from Microsoft Entra ID.

 ```powershell
 PS C:\> Get-EntraBetaMSGroup -Top 5